-Simon Board (UCLA), Laura Doval (Caltech), Annie Liang (University of Pennsylvania), Andrzej Skrzypacz (Stanford GSB), Takuo Sugaya (Stanford GSB) and Caroline Thomas (UT Austin)
+Simon Board (University of California, Los Angeles), Laura Doval (California Institute of Technology), Annie Liang (University of Pennsylvania), Andrzej Skrzypacz (Stanford GSB), Takuo Sugaya (Stanford GSB) and Caroline Thomas (University of Texas at Austin)

 This session brings together microeconomic theorists working on dynamic games and contracts with more applied theorists working in macro, finance, organizational economics, and other fields.
 First, this is a venue to discuss the latest questions and techniques facing researchers working in dynamic games and contracts.
 Second, we wish to foster interdisciplinary discussion between scholars working on parallel topics in different disciplines, in particular, helping raise awareness among theorists of the open questions in other fields.
 We’re aiming for a roughly even split between micro theory papers and papers from other areas.